-The UK Shared Prosperity Fund: call for bids
+The UK Shared Prosperity Fund

 The UK Shared Prosperity Fund (UKSPF) is the replacement for European Structural Funds and supports UK government's wider commitment to level up all parts of the UK.